Clinton says wave of shootings show need to protect children

 CHARLOTTE, N.C.: Hillary Clinton said Sunday that the spate of gun violence in the United States should call the nation to do more to protect “all of God’s children.”

-Clinton addressed congregants at Little Rock AME Zion Church in Charlotte, North Carolina, fewer than two weeks after the shooting death of Keith Lamont Scott touched off two nights of violent protests in the city’s downtown.
+Clinton addressed congregants at Little Rock AME Zion Church in Charlotte, N.C., less than two weeks after the shooting death of Keith Lamont Scott touched off two nights of violent protests in the city’s downtown.

 “Protecting all of God’s children is America’s calling,” the Democratic presidential nominee said.
 Clinton said too many black families have been forced to deal with the same tragedy as Scott’s family.